marcandrysco/Errol/README.md

 The mistake was discovered when Florian Loitsch, author of the Grisu3 algorithm, attempted to replicate our results.
 He alerted us to the discrepancy, and we immediately confirmed the corrected results.
-We then informed the POPL PC chair, Rupak Majumdar, of the mistake, and the PC chair advised us to create a page like this one and update the PDF paper and corresponding talk.
+We then informed the POPL PC chair of the mistake, and the PC chair advised us to create a page like this one and update the PDF paper and corresponding talk.

 An updated version of the paper will be made available shortly.